ipld/ipld/docs/advanced-data-layouts/signalling.md

 Thereafter, one an IPLD library also has to react to that signal by figuring out what ADL algorithm you wanted; getting some code that does it; and then actually applying.

-These other steps are covered in the page on [Identifying ADLs](../identifying/), and [Dynamic Loading](../dynamic-loading/).
+These other steps are covered in the page on [Naming ADLs](../naming/), and [Dynamic Loading](../dynamic-loading/).